micans/bash-utils/doc/pick-usage.md

 pick -Ai foo::foo^1,add < data.txt
 ```

+Once all operators are exhausted pick will concatenate everything that is still on the stack.
+Thus below
+simply concatenates columns `foo` and `bar`.
 ```
-TODO example of default behaviour of concatenation
+pick ::foo:bar < data.txt
 ```

 In several places pick is happy to accept empty strings.
 One example is the compute name.
 Each compute needs an associated name that is unique (the part before ::).
-In this example the unique name is the empty string, offering the tiny
+In the examples above and below the unique name is the empty string, offering the tiny
 convenience that you don't need to expend energy on thinking up a variable name
 if you just want to quickly compute a single value from each row.
 In this example `pick` outputs the length of each field in the `foo` column.